Where is the farm?

 All of our open volunteer sessions are posted on our volunteer sign up calendar.

 We like to work early to avoid the heat of the day, especially in the summer months.
-A typical time frame to volunteer with us is 8:30 am-11:30 am (any day but Sunday).
+A typical time frame to volunteer with us is 9:00 am-11:30 am on our open days.
 We are also able to accommodate some late afternoon/early evening groups during the summer.

 How do I sign up?